 We help people build the determination, resilience and momentum they need to make changes for the better, and take responsibility for helping themselves.

-When The MaraWay Community Hub opened in March 2016, Maria Richards, Chair of the Board, announced “Here we are, ready to go into bat for disadvantaged people from Cairns to the Torres Strait and beyond.
+When The MaraWay Community Hub opened in March 2016, Maria Pedersen, Chair of the Board, announced “Here we are, ready to go into bat for disadvantaged people from Cairns to the Torres Strait and beyond.
 Anyone walking through the front door of our Hub is taking a positive step and we’ll support them no matter what.”

 The Community Hub is a welcoming, safe space where everyone can access support, build their confidence, get a little tough love when it’s needed and access a range of support services.